For more information, visit the Arizona Secretary of State’s website.

 - Be a resident of Arizona and the county listed on your registration for at least 29 days prior to the next election;

 - Not be barred from voting due to a disqualifying felony conviction and your civil rights have not been restored; and

 - Not have been declared an incapacitated person by a court.

 How to Register: Arizona residents may register in person, by mail, or online.

 In order to register to vote online, you must have either an Arizona Driver’s License or an Arizona non-operating Identification Card.
-Applicants can apply to register at Service Arizona EZ Voter Registration.
+Applicants can apply to register at Service Arizona Voter Registration.

 In order to register by mail, you must obtain a mail-in registration form by:

 - Downloading a mail-in form from the Secretary of State’s website, or